Published By Faith Stewart at April 3rd, 2019

 For now, we have plenty to get you started, so buckle up.
 You are in for a wild ride on the roller coaster of business ownership.

 When you look at a roller coaster looming above you, it can be tempting to stay in your comfort zone and walk away.
-The only way to conquer that feeling is to put one foot in front of the other and just get on.
-What does this mean when it comes to starting a business?
+Honestly, the only way to conquer that feeling is to put one foot in front of the other and just get on.
+Still, what does this mean when it comes to starting a business?

 Once you have a name, you need to decide on the legal organization.
-That could be sole proprietorship, partnership, or incorporation of some sort.
-Incorporation is the absolute best route due to the protection it offers and the ability to help you establish and build credit in your business name separate from your personal credit.
+Of course, that could be sole proprietorship, partnership, or incorporation of some sort.
+Yet, incorporation is the absolute best route due to the protection it offers and the ability to help you establish and build credit in your business name separate from your personal credit.

 Options for incorporation include corporation, s-corporation, or LLC.
-They vary in cost and protection, so which one you use is totally up to you depending on your situation and needs.
+Note, they vary in cost and protection, so which one you use is totally up to you depending on your situation and needs.
 However, they all serve the purpose of separating your business for establishing business credit.
-More on that later.

 After you have a name and you incorporate, you need to grab an EIN from the IRS.
 This is an identification number for your business similar to an SSN for an individual.
 Once you have this, it is time to register with the Secretary of State in your state.

 State offices register and authenticate business entities and trademarks whether a sole proprietorship, partnership, LLC, or corporation.
 They process, file, and maintain records related to business entities.